Skip to main content

 October 20, 2025

-19th News reports that the Trump administration has been detaining pregnant, postpartum, and nursing immigrants, which violates federal rules.
-"A Biden-era policy," which President Trump has not rescinded, "restricts ICE from arresting or detaining immigrants who are pregnant, postpartum or nursing, except in extreme circumstances."
-The exact number of detained individuals is unknown as Congress allowed a requirement of bi-yearly reports of the count and justification for any such detentions to lapse in March 2025.
+19th News reports that the Trump administration has detained pregnant, postpartum, and nursing immigrants.
+"A Biden-era policy," which the Trump administration has not publicly rescinded, "restricts ICE from arresting or detaining immigrants who are pregnant, postpartum or nursing, except in extreme circumstances."
+The exact number of such detentions is unknown as Congress in March 2025 allowed a requirement of semi-annual statistical reports with justification for any such detentions to lapse.

 2025.10.20 Reported: ICE detaining pregnant, postpartum, and nursing people in violation of federal policy - 19th News